 Translational Research in Biomaterials (TRB)

-Translational Research in Biomaterials (TRB) is an NIH-awarded T32 training grant.
-The mission of this program is to train young scientists and engineers in the “translation” of their research ideas from the laboratory to the clinic.
-Innovative translational research is a national priority for the NIH and a central element of BU’s strategic focus on interdisciplinary science.
-Our program addresses the need for rigorous predoctoral training in biomaterials, translational research, and innovation, and positions TRB fellows to tackle fundamental challenges facing future discovery.
+The Translational Research in Biomaterials (TRB) program is an NIH-awarded T32 training grant (T32EB006359).
+Our mission is to train young scientists and engineers in the “translation” of their research ideas from the laboratory to the clinic.
+We focus on innovative translational research, which is a national priority for the NIH and a central element of BU’s strategic focus on interdisciplinary science.

-The capstone of the TRB program is the educational curriculum that includes biomaterials courses, a clinical trials course, an entrepreneurial/business course, as well as medical grand rounds and surgery theater for exposure to patient care.
-Students are exposed to research challenges outside of their specialty and develop interpersonal skills for cross-disciplinary communication.
-These skills are essential in future careers as graduates join teams that combine diverse backgrounds to meet a common goal or objective in research, development, commercialization, regulatory activities, or public policy.
+The TRB program offers a comprehensive educational curriculum that includes biomaterials courses, a clinical trials course, an entrepreneurial/business course, as well as medical grand rounds and surgery theater for exposure to patient care.
+Students gain exposure to research challenges outside of their specialty and develop interpersonal skills for cross-disciplinary communication.
+These skills are essential for future careers in research, development, commercialization, regulatory activities, or public policy.

 TRB is committed to providing a welcoming and accommodating environment for all students.
 We strongly encourage interested minority, disabled, or economically disadvantaged students to apply.